Get News & Updates Directly To Your Inbox

-If your kids eat a healthy, well-balanced meal before they head out the door so they’ll be full and eat fewer pieces of candy afterward.
+If your kids eat a healthy, well-balanced meal before they head out the door, they’ll be full and eat fewer pieces of candy afterward.

-Make sure an adult stays with younger kids on their neighborhood rounds.
+Make sure an adult stays with younger kids as they make their neighborhood rounds.
 Encourage your older kids to trick-or-treat in a group.
-Set rules about how far they can go and by what time they need to be home.
+Set rules about how far they can go and the time they need to be home.

-Decorate your kids’ costumes with reflective tape or stickers so that they stay visible when it starts to get dark outside.
-You can also give them glow sticks, necklaces or bracelets to wear – a fun way to help them stay safe after dark!
+Decorate your kids’ costumes with reflective tape or stickers so they stay visible when it gets dark outside.
+Give them glow sticks, necklaces or bracelets to wear.
+They are fun accessories that help them stay safe after dark.

 When your kids get home from trick-or-treating talk to them about how much candy they can have per day or per week.
-Go through their candy with them and separate it into agreed upon serving sizes.
-If you hear some moaning, point out that the candy will last longer.
+Go through their candy with them and divide it into agreed-upon serving sizes.
+If you hear some moaning, share the bright side: their candy will last longer.

-After Halloween is over, take the leftover candy from your kids and keep it in a hard-to-reach spot so that it’s out of sight.
+After Halloween is over, take the leftover candy from your kids and keep it in a hard-to-reach spot so it’s out of sight.
 Your children will be less likely to ask for treats if they can’t see them.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.